Thank you for reading our post, please rate this article at the end.

 What is a Tri-Hull Boat?

-A tri-hull boat is exactly what it sounds like; it contains three hulls at the bottom of the boat.
+A tri-hull boat is precisely what it sounds like; it contains three hulls at the bottom of the ship.
 They were designed after the traditional double-outrigger hull boats from the Austronesian culture of Southeast Asia, particularly from East Indonesia and the Philippines.

 Also called trimarans, many boats are manufactured as sailboats for recreational and tournament use.
 However, the tri-hull design is quite popular with ferries and warships, too—or at least it used to be.

-Over time, smart innovations modified the original double-outrigger model to improve tri-hull boats’ speed, performance, and buoyancy.
+Over time, smart innovations modified the original double-outrigger model to improve the speed, performance, and buoyancy of tri-hull boats.

 Typically, tri-hull boats are counted under multi-hulls, catamarans, and pontoon boats.
 Trimarans bear a distinct resemblance to V-bottom boats, except that these have a more pronounced shape and form large tunnels with their hulls.

-Hence, sometimes you might hear about these boats as tunnel boats, too.
+Hence, you may sometimes hear these boats referred to as tunnel boats as well.

 Tri-Hull Boat Design